ismailceylan/restorm/README.md

 ```

 ## Custom Resource
-If we want to use a custom resource, we can do it by using the `setResource` method.
+If we want to use a custom resource, we can do it by using the `from` method.

 With this method, we can bypass the current resource defined on the model and create requests to a custom resource temporarily.